se-rwth/se-rwth.github.io/_pages/research/Artificial-Intelligence-in-Software-Engineering.md

 </center>
 <br />

-To facilitate the analysis and enable MLOps in an agile development of machine learning-based systems we derived a software 2.0 artifact model and use it as a basis for a modular build system, distinguishing between different kinds of artifacts such as
+To facilitate the analysis and enable MLOps (short for "DevOps for Machine Learning") in an agile development of machine learning-based systems we derived a software 2.0 artifact model and use it as a basis for a modular build system, distinguishing between different kinds of artifacts such as